planety/prologue/docs/quickstart.md

 First we should `import asyncdispatch` for supporting `async` function namely `async` pragma(`{.async.}`).Next we `import prologue` include all things we need in this example.

-Then let's look at `hello` function.It generates html or plain text or json or something else to our default http server(asynchttpserver).
-Function parameters `ctx` is of `Context` type.`Context` carry all things in every request.It includes `request` from http server and `response` which we transfer to http server Correspondingly and other useful attributes.In function body, we can find `resp`.`resp` is handy for generating response we need.It is equal to `ctx.response = initResponse("<h1>Hello, Prologue!</h1>")`.
+Then let's look at `hello` function.
+It generates html or plain text or json or something else to our default http server(asynchttpserver).
+Function parameters `ctx` is of `Context` type.`Context` carry all things in every request.
+It includes `request` from http server and `response` which we transfer to http server Correspondingly and other useful attributes.
+In function body, we can find `resp`.`resp` is handy for generating response we need.
+It is equal to `ctx.response = initResponse("<h1>Hello, Prologue!</h1>")`.

+Next let's configure our application.For this basic example, we will use default settings.You can specify parameters of `newSettings` of course.You can change to other `port` or set `debug` flag.

+Next let's add route to our application.Finally just `run` our application.